igorkll/SComputers_docs/SComputers/Info.md

 * radar.getTargets() - now returns the object type (character/body) by parameter number 6

 ### raycast-camera features
-* camera.getSkyColor():smcolor - returns the color of the sky (even if the sky is not visible to the camera at the moment) this color is used in advanced rendering
+* camera.setNonSquareFov(fovX, fovY) - sets fov separately for X and Y. use on non-square screens
+* camera.getFovX():number
+* camera.getFovY():number
-* camera.rawRay(xAngle:number, yAngle:number, maxdist:number):table, nil - ray shoots from the camera and gives out a table {color = smcolor, distance = distance, fraction = distance/maxdist, uuid = uuid, type = character/shape/harvestable/lift/joint/terrain/asset/limiter, normalWorld=some of the information from raycast}. maxdist is the maximum distance for raycast in meters. please note that the angle can be set from -45 to 45 degrees, it is transmitted in radians. limiter is the wall of the world. please note that not all types of objects have the "uuid" field. please note that getting the uuid of a block only works if it is no further than 4 meters (16 blocks) from the camera(this is done to maintain a balance)
+* camera.rawRay(xAngle:number, yAngle:number, maxdist:number):table, nil - ray shoots from the camera and gives out a table {color = smcolor, distance = distance, fraction = distance/maxdist, uuid = uuid, type = character/shape/harvestable/lift/joint/terrain/asset/limiter, normalWorld=some of the information from raycast}. maxdist is the maximum distance for raycast in meters. please note that the angle can be set from -82.5 to 82.5 degrees, it is transmitted in radians. limiter is the wall of the world. please note that not all types of objects have the "uuid" field. please note that getting the uuid of a block only works if it is no further than 4 meters (16 blocks) from the camera(this is done to maintain a balance)
 * new rendering types
 * camera.drawCustom(display, drawer(xPos:number, yPos:number, raydata:table, ...):smcolor, ...) - custom render, you must pass a function that will receive pixel pos and raydata as input (the same as rawRay outputs) and this function should return the color that you need to paint the pixel
-* camera.drawAdvanced(display) - advanced rendering which is designed to give the most realistic picture possible at the moment
+* camera.drawAdvanced(display, fastmode:boolean) - advanced rendering which is designed to give the most realistic picture possible at the moment.
+When fast mode is enabled, shadows and lighting from lamps will not be rendered, and performance will increase significantly. in fast mode, there is also no smoothing of the color of the earth's surface
 * now methods can accept additional colors
 * camera.drawColorWithDepth(display, noCollideColor, terrainColor, unitsColor)
 * camera.drawColor(display, noCollideColor, terrainColor, unitsColor)
 * camera.drawDepth(display, baseColor, noCollideColor, unitsColor)
+* camera.isCameraAvailable():boolean - the camera tunnel has this method in order to understand if there is a connection with the camera

 ### antenna features
 * the antenna now has its own API which you can view in the components section